-Fig. 17 shows the flowchart that describes the key steps of the create_3d_channel_lut channel simulator function that takes the input 3D node topology and uses 2D BELLHOP, as described in Section IV, to simulate the channel between every pair of nodes.
-It iterates through the node positions in the set, selects one as the source, and maps all other node positions onto the 2D range-depth plane by calculating their horizontal distance to the source node, as depicted in Fig. 18.
-This node position format provides the data compatible with 2D BELLHOP simulations using an irregular grid of receivers (configured by setting pars.regulargrid=false), i.e. simulating the UWA propagation for receivers at an arbitrary set of (depth, range) pairs.
+Fig. 15 shows the flowchart that describes the key steps of our proposed method of generating a UWA channel look-up table, taking an arbitrary 3D network topology as the input and simulating the channel between every pair of nodes using BELLHOP beam tracing, as described in Section IV.
+It iterates through all node positions, selects one node as the source, and maps all other node positions onto the 2D range-depth plane by calculating their horizontal ranges relative to the source node, as depicted in Fig. 16.

 Conceptually, a limitation of our 3D-2D mapping approach is the inconsistency in the surface wave and bathymetry shapes, that are randomly generated for every node acting as the source.
 An internally consistent alternative to this approach would be to generate a 3D sea surface and bottom and perform 3D BELLHOP ray tracing directly.
 Another alternative is to simulate the link between every pair of nodes separately via 2D BELLHOP using a vertical cross-section of the 3D environment connecting the two nodes; however, this would increase the number of required ray tracing runs, and therefore the computation time, by a factor of N, where N is the number of nodes (receivers) in the network.
 These approaches would dramatically extend the simulation time compared with our proposed approach without necessarily providing benefits for the evaluation of communication protocols.
-In reality the underwater channel characteristics between every pair of nodes will vary in time with every transmission, mainly due to the small scale motion of the nodes and the sea surface.
+In reality the UWA channel characteristics between every pair of nodes will vary in time with every transmission, mainly due to the small scale motion of the nodes and the sea surface.
 Therefore, we argue that simulating a specific "frozen" 3D surface wave and bathymetry pattern would not provide a more valid channel model than generating these patterns randomly, unless the given simulation study is specifically focused on dealing with obstructed paths due to underwater objects in 3D space.
 The proposed approach, in addition to being significantly more computationally efficient, preserves the consistency in direct signal paths but introduces stochasticity into the reflected/scattered multipath components, thus resembling the behaviour of a real UWA channel.